Weightless (The Skinny Boys album)

 Weightless is the debut album by rap group the Skinny Boys.
 It was released in 1986 for Warlock Records and was produced by Mark Bush and Chuck Chillout.
 The opening track, "Jockbox," was used as the opening theme for the Comedy Central series Workaholics and also appeared in the show's series finale.

+"Jockbox" was also sampled in a series of Wendy's commercials in September 2024.